What Chickens for Sale do we have?

 Here at Hedgerow Henporium you will find that we have a varied selection of sweet-natured chickens for sale, all at different ages.
 We generally have between 50 and 150 birds available.
 Our stock changes frequently throughout the year.
 If it turns out that we don’t have what are you currently looking for, we probably will in a few weeks time.
 Browse through our breeds pages to see what hens for sale we currently have.
 This will also give you more background on our lovely ladies.
 Hopefully this further information will assist you to make an informed decision.

 Julie or Keith will be on hand to help you make your choice.
-We will offer hens for sale based on what is suitable for your situation, skill level and will also be the most compatible with your household.
+We will offer hens for sale based on what is suitable for your situation, skill level and which will also be the most compatible with your household.
 Choosing a chicken is a bit like choosing chocolates.
-Not everyone likes the same colour etc. You may find that once you have been introduced to our girls, then you could go home with something completely different from your original intention.
+Not everyone likes the same colour etc. You may find that once you have been introduced to our girls, then you might even go home with something completely different from your original intention.
 I put this down to the chickens themselves.
 They are more than capable of captivating their new owners very easily.

 We don’t mass produce chickens.
 You won’t find our birds crammed into a warehouse by the thousands.
 These intensively reared and rarely handled warehouse style birds have no better conditions than battery hens in our opinion.

-We don’t “pile ’em high and sell ’em cheap”.
-We charge a fair price for our chickens for sale.
+We don’t “pile ’em high and sell ’em cheap” but we do charge a fair price for our chickens for sale.
 This accounts for the amount of work we have devoted to our ladies.
 There are plenty of people who will sell birds cheaply by cutting corners.
 This is not our way.

 We always like to know the history of any birds we sell so we don’t visit auctions to buy birds to sell on.
 You cannot guarantee the health status of auction birds that have been bought for buttons.
 Health is important to us and our birds and we won’t risk that for anything.